mohitpai/journey-optimizer.en/help/using/campaigns/experiment-report-calculations.md

 ![](assets/statistical_10.png){width="800" align="center"}

-Finally, the **anytime valid *confidence*** is
+Finally, the **anytime valid confidence** is:

 ![](assets/statistical_11.png){width="300" align="center"}

 ## Declaring an Experiment to be Conclusive

-For an Experiment with two arms, the AJO Experimentation panel displays a message stating that an Experiment is **conclusive** when the anytime valid confidence exceeds 95% (i.e., the anytime valid `p`-value is below 5%).
+For an Experiment with two arms, the Journey Optimizer Experimentation panel displays a message stating that an Experiment is **conclusive** when the anytime valid confidence exceeds 95% (i.e., the anytime valid `p`-value is below 5%).

 When more than two variants are present, the Bonferonni correction is applied to control the family wise error rate.
 For an experiment with `K` treatments, and a single baseline (control) treatment, there are `K-1` independent hypothesis tests.
 The Bonferonni correction means that we reject the null hypothesis that the control and a given variant have equal means, if the anytime valid `p`-value (defined above) is below a threshold of `α/(K-1)`.

 ## Best performing arm